19 Vinegar Cleaning Hacks That’ll Save You Money

 Make sure to read about these cleaning products you should never mix.

-You can clean off the residue quickly with a simple solution that you can make at home.
+You can clean off the residue quickly with a simple solution you can make at home.
 Fill a spray bottle with water and add a couple of tablespoons of white vinegar.
-Shake it up a bit and spritz the mixture onto a clean paper towel.
-Gently wipe your shoes, and watch the salt residue disappear.
-Keep the spray bottle near your shoe collection, so you can clean off your shoes as the season goes.
+Shake it up and spritz the mixture onto a clean paper towel.
+Gently wipe your shoes and watch the salt residue disappear.
+Keep the spray bottle near your shoe collection so you can clean off your shoes as the season goes.
 Keep that mudroom straight with some brilliant tips that will keep it clean.

 Homemade All-Purpose Cleaner

-Try using this homemade all-purpose cleaner on countertops and surfaces to disinfect and freshen your home.
-This homemade cleaning solution recipe includes vinegar, which removes stains and odors, and anti-microbial essential oils to keep your home germ free.
+Try using this homemade all-purpose cleaning solution on countertops and surfaces to disinfect and freshen your home.
+The recipe includes vinegar, which removes stains and odors, plus anti-microbial essential oils to keep your home germ free.
 Check out the instructions for this DIY all-purpose cleaner.